Podcast 🎧 and blog: NCSI – How prepared is your country for a cyber attack?

 Drawing inspiration (also) from that experience, experts at e-Governance Academy started wondering how secure national cyberspaces really are.
 Our National Cyber Security Index (NCSI) serves the purpose.
 Constantly updated and now live since 2016, aims to systematically assess countries’ preparedness in the event of cyber attacks.

-Epp Maaten is Programme Director of National Cyber Security at the e-Governance Academy.
-Peeking into the main features and goals of the NCSI, she explains how the Index makes a fundamental tool for capacity building on cybersecurity.
+Epp Maaten, Programme Director of National Cyber Security at the e-Governance Academy peeks into the main features and goals of the NCSI to explain how the Index makes a fundamental tool for capacity building on cybersecurity.

 Insecurity grows as cyber threats are on the rise